santiagon610/role-rpimusic/README.md

 Runtime vars:

-- `installMusic`: boolean.
+- `install_music`: boolean.
 If defined, will install a sample track to the music directory destination node.

 [Defaulted](defaults/main.yml) vars: